Rex Clark: Militaria collections scandal

 Major Rex Clark was an established authority on militaria and possessed an extensive collection.
 In 1967 his expertise was cited in a case of counterfeit medals being sold in militaria shops in Sydney.
 It was claimed that he possessed the world's largest collection of military medals awarded to Australians.

 In the 1970s Clark was working at the Australian War Memorial in Canberra as one of the unofficial army historians connected with the museum due to his knowledge of military history and also due to his connections with military museums overseas.
 Certain militaria from these museums were found to be missing or replaced by copies, and Clarks was believed to be the only person who had accessed them during his visits.
-During this time, the medals of the Australian war hero Harold Edward Elliott, were discovered to be missing from the Australian War Memorial.
+During this time, the medals of the Australian war hero Harold Elliott, were discovered to be missing from the Australian War Memorial.
 These were never recovered.

 In April 1974, Clark was arrested by Australian Commonwealth Police in Canberra on a warrant for extradition to Britain.
 The extradition warrant said that Clark was accused of "conspiracy to steal, stealing, receiving stolen goods and bribery in the United Kingdom".
 The charges involved more than A$12,000 in goods.
 The application for extradition was dismissed in May 1974 due to lack of evidence.

 Following an investigation in the disappearance of rare military relics and medals from collections and museums around the world, in 1978 Australian Commonwealth Police discovered duplicate military medals in Sydney and also recovered the original tunics of Sir John Monash and Sir Thomas Blamey, stolen from the Australian War Memorial in Canberra.
 Clark was implicated in their theft and was believed to have duplicated medals after borrowing them from collectors.
 He was suspected of keeping the originals and returning copies to the unsuspecting collectors.

 Clark was found dead with a self-inflicted gunshot wound to the head at his home in the Canberra suburb of Page, while still being under investigation.